 A research poster session is held prior to the keynote address by the distinguished lecturer.
-Submissions are invited from all scholars and practitioners the field of communications and technology.
 As a requirement of their program, second year MACT students participate in the session with posters of their culminating research project proposal.

 The Communications and Technology Research Symposium takes place on the final day of the MACT Spring Institute each May.